top of page

 Necessity of Abiding by the Rules

 The interpretation of geometric lines in Druwayu follows a strict sequence based on Rules 1-4, ensuring clarity and consistency.
 Deviating from this order can lead to misinterpretations or even deliberate distortions of sacred geometry.
 Many external sources skip steps, insert assumptions, or ignore foundational principles, resulting in systems that lack coherence and connection to objective reality.
+By following these structured steps, Druwayu preserves the integrity of its cosmological framework, ensuring that knowledge is both understandable and applicable.

 Stage One: The Formation of God’s Spirit Body